Crafting Delightful Broken Experiences

 What are we to do about this?
 The point here is to accept that errors are going to occur.
 When they occur, those errors will have a negative effect on the people visiting our website.
 What we need to do is figure out how to reduce the frustration so that we can reduce those negative impacts.
 In other words, how do we get rid of the negative ripple effects when people inevitably encounter errors on our websites?

-What we can do about is build error messages that help our visitors move beyond that error.
+What we can do is build error messages that help our visitors move beyond that error.
 The easier people can move beyond the error, the less frustration they will have regarding the error.
-Remember, what causes that frustration in the first place is that the error acts as a road block preventing people from doing whatever it is they wanted to do.
+Remember, what causes that frustration in the first place is that the error acts as a roadblock preventing people from doing whatever it is they wanted to do.

 Given that, we need to create friendly and helpful errors that give people who reach an error the ability to recover from that error.
 We want people to stay on our website even though they reached an error.
 If somebody can reach an error, recover from that error, and stay on our website, that ripple effect starts to disappear.

-Please know, we are not suggesting you don’t get rid of the errors.
+Please know, we are not suggesting you don’t try to fix the errors.
 If you can easily get rid of an error technically, then by all means please do so.
 However, you need to accept that errors are going to happen.
 Because of that, we need to focus on the experience our visitors have when they reach an error and do our best to help visitors recover from that error.